Jeff Allam: Racing career

 Starting in kart racing he soon progressed to saloon car racing winning regularly in Vauxhalls.
 He first entered the British Saloon Car Championship in 1978 driving a Ford Capri 3.0, finishing 2nd in class.
 In 1979 he repeated this with another 2nd place in class.
 In 1981 he drove a TWR Rover Vitesse, taking Rover's first overall win in the championship.
 Allam continued to drive for TWR Rover again in 1982, this time winning the class title.
 He was paired with Frank Sytner for the 1982 season, but Sytner left the team partway through the year.
 The following year saw Allam partnering Steve Soper and Pete Lovett in the Rover team, and the three drivers dominated the year, easily winning the manufacturers championship and Soper winning the drivers' title.
 However, the success was short-lived, as the Rovers were found to be in breach of the regulations regarding the engine installation, and TWR was thrown out of the championship, handing victory to Andy Rouse.

 His success continued afterwards, winning the new Group A class at the 1984 Bathurst 1000 in Australia driving a TWR Rover partnered by regular ETCC co-driver Armin Hahne from Germany.
 This was followed in 1986 when he won the prestigious ETCC Tourist Trophy at Silverstone in a TWR prepared Rover along with co-driver, former Formula One World Champion Denny Hulme.
+In 1987, he raced as a guest entry at Goodwood in the MG Maestro Challenge.
 He was then champion in the TVR Tuscan Challenge in 1989.